 Emergency exit is to the TR, but the track is a bit high in some places.

 Park River to Park Forks: The spur running S from Pukematawai offers the easiest access to the glacier-carved upper Park Valley, though the saddle between Pukematawai and Arete is also used.
 Beware however the hanging valley draining Arete's SE face.

 The stream is rough even above bushline, though there are no serious gorges in this section.
 Huge slabs under Puketoro offer one of the few landmarks, and 5 hours should suffice from Pukematawai to Park Forks.
 A good campsite is on the TR, 75 metres above Park Forks.
 An emergency exit would be to the Main Range, though an exit over 1031 to Kelleher Creek could be considered.

 Waiohine River Headwater to Park Forks: This headwater has a number of good campsites.
-It is shorter than the Park, and has good access direct from Lancaster, Tarn Ridge, or down spur (Topo50 BN34 045 823, NZMS260 S25 145 440).
-From the foot of this spur, 2½ hours will bring Park Forks.
-These pools are simple.
+It is shorter than the Park, and has good access from the basin between Lancaster and the Pinnacles, and from Tarn Ridge, especially down spur (Topo50 BN34 045 823).
+From the foot of this spur, 3 to 4 hours will bring Park Forks.
+Bouldery, but no problematic pools. [revised January 2019]